FloorPlanCAD: A Large-Scale CAD Drawing Dataset for Panoptic Symbol Spotting: PanCADNet

 \section{PanCADNet}

 To tackle the panoptic symbol spotting problem, an end-to-end architecture named PanCADNet is proposed.
-It consists of a CNN backbone, a graph convolution head, and a two-stage detection head, which are designed for semantic and instance symbol spotting respectively.
-The core of our PanCADNet is the graph convolution head, which embeds 1) manually designed spacial plus type features and 2) texture features from the CNN backbone.
+It consists of a CNN backbone, a graph convolution head, and detection head, which are designed for semantic and instance symbol spotting respectively.